James Fienup

 James Ray Fienup (born April 17, 1948) is an American optical scientist and applied physicist.
 He is the Robert E. Hopkins Professor of Optics at the Institute of Optics of the University of Rochester, where he researches imaging science.
 Fienup was the editor-in-chief of the Journal of the Optical Society of America from 1998 to 2003.

 Early life and education

 Fienup was born in St. Louis, Missouri, on April 17, 1948.
 After being educated at St. Louis University High School, he attended the College of the Holy Cross, where he graduated in 1970 with a Bachelor of Arts (B.A.), magna cum laude, in physics and mathematics.
 Fienup then pursued graduate studies at Stanford University as a fellow for the National Science Foundation.

-In 1972, Fienup obtained a Master of Science (M.S.) from Stanford in applied physics and then received a Doctor of Philosophy (Ph.D.) in the field in 1975.
-His dissertation was titled "Improved synthesis and computational methods for computer-generated holograms" and was supervised by physicist Joseph W. Goodman.
+In 1972, Fienup obtained a Master of Science (M.S.) from Stanford in applied physics and then earned his Ph.D. in applied physics from Stanford in 1975.
+His doctoral dissertation was titled, "Improved synthesis and computational methods for computer-generated holograms".
+His doctoral advisor was the physicist Joseph W. Goodman.